erickleclerc/Moto-Manual-1/README.md

 An entirely individually conceived project without the use of prior made packages.

-## Project Aim / Goal / Pillars
+## Project Aim / Goal
+Moto Manual aims to teach a prospective riders teh intricacies of a two-wheeled vehicle by familiarizing them with the controls and abilities of wrist controlled speeding.
+Upon completion of a walkthrough identifying the key components of a motorcycle, the rider will be able to practice throttling, braking, and shifting while traffic is in play.
+As a training simulator designed to be used in-tandem with motorcycle education classes, the rider may practice over and over until they are comfortable taking their skills and muscle memory into the real world.

+The goal of this project was to build an entire experience from scratch to expose myself to as many aspects of VR game building as possible.
+The main objective was to prioritize forming the experience to a functional stage over polishing its design.
+By attempting to solve nearly all problems within the Unity game engine and using C# scripting, a new level of comfort navigating the engine has been achieved.

 ## Features
-> Here is a brief of the implemented training features
+> Here is a brief of the implemented training features:

 * Main Menu
   - [x] Preview of the rideable motorycle
   - [x] Entering the game
-  - [x] Selecting to begin or exit using Racasting
+  - [x] Selecting to begin or exit using Raycasting

 * Game Flow
-  - [x]
+  - [x] A linear game flow leading into a freedom of choice gameplay

 * Animations
   - [x] Gloves and Oculus Controllers animedted using the Animation Controller